 Common Mistakes to Avoid

-- Store in an airtight container for up to 3 days.
+Let the soup cool completely, then store it in an airtight container in the refrigerator for up to 3 days.

 Frequently Asked Questions